SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 >
 > **Trigger:** The spider or any ally riding the spider takes damage.
 >
-> **Effect:** The damage is halved, and the spider shifts up to 2 squares after the triggering effect resolve
+> **Effect:** The damage is halved, and the spider shifts up to 2 squares after the triggering effect resolves.

 > ⭐️ **Ride Launcher**
 >